Samuel Wear: Indian relations

-In 1786, Wear was one of the emissaries to the Cherokee who negotiated the Treaty of Coyatee, re-affirming the 1785 Treaty of Dumplin (which Dragging Canoe's Chickamauga faction had refused to recognize).
+In 1786, Wear was one of the emissaries to the Cherokee who negotiated the Treaty of Coyatee, re-affirming the 1785 Treaty of Dumplin (that Dragging Canoe's Chickamauga faction had refused to recognize).
 The new treaty extended the area for white settlement almost as far south as the Little Tennessee River, along which the main "Overhill Cherokee" towns were located.
 After the conclusion of hostilities with Great Britain, however, continuing encroachment into lands the Cherokee believed to be theirs—by treaty with the Federal government—caused escalating violence in the area, especially south of the French Broad River.

 Wear's Fort was attacked by Chickamauga in 1793.
 At the time, he was commander of the Sevier County militia, then operating under the Territory South of the River Ohio's territorial-governor, William Blount.
 Wear led a punitive march against the village of Tallassee shortly thereafter.
 The expedition killed at least fifteen Cherokee, and captured four females.
-In 1794, several Cherokee fired on Wear and his two sons just outside Calvins Blockhouse (near Maryville), although the Wears escaped unharmed.
+In 1794, several Cherokee fired on Wear and his two sons just outside Calvins blockhouse (near Maryville).
+The Wears, however, escaped unharmed.